Ruimusume/ACNHID/README.md

 日站博客：http://ruisan.blog.jp/</br>
 微博：https://weibo.com/ruisan</br>

-Cheat code generation tool,Include all item price data</br>
+Cheat code generation tool,Include all item price data and villagers' cheating code</br>
 Provide graphic preview function</br>
 You can use this tool to preview all colors of FRT classification and generate cheat codes</br>
 </br>